 Nope – Digital 8 camcorders can only record in digital format.

-And as the list above show not every Digital 8 Camcorder can even play back a Hi8 or Video 8 tape.
+And as the list above shows not every Digital 8 Camcorder can even playback a Hi8 or Video 8 tape.

 Other Playback Options

 These are far harder to find playback devices which I wouldn’t plan on finding but wanted to let you know that they exist:

 There is one more shot at playing back your old Digital 8 tapes – Digital 8 Tape Decks.